matthewsimo/scss-flex-grid/README.md

 - This is for personal use, if you like and want to use it, great!
 But I want to keep it simple so if you have an idea feel free to add an issue but don't be upset if I don't accept a pull request. :heart: (That's what forks are for!)
 - This purposefully doesn't account for any browser prefixes, be sure and use [Autoprefixer](https://github.com/postcss/autoprefixer).

+### Contributing:

+- Report bugs by opening a new issue
+- Have an idea?
+Open an issue and we can discuss it.
+- If you want to contribute some code, that's great!
+Open an issue for discussion first.
+- The main goal for this project is be super simple.
+The _only_ requirement for users for this project will be sass, that won't change.
+No crazy build steps or unnecessary fluff, thanks.